NicholasThrom/ts-express-empty/scripts/README.md

 # `scripts/`

-This directory holds typescript files that should be executed directly by `ts-node`.
+This directory holds typescript files that can be directly executed by `ts-node`.